adulash/dentalGateII/README.md

-# DentalGate II - PostgreSQL + Express Backend
+# CorpGate - PostgreSQL + Express Backend

-Modern web application for dental clinic management with PostgreSQL database and Express.js backend.
+Modern web application for corporate management with PostgreSQL database and Express.js backend.
 Designed for easy deployment on VPS using Coolify or manual Docker deployment.

 ## 🚀 Features